ansys/pysam-sysml2/doc/source/user_guide/api/read-model.rst

 Dot access
 ----------

+.. currentmodule:: ansys.sam.sysml2.classes.sysml_element

 With dot access, you can access all direct named elements of your SysML element.
-Also, you can access some useful top-level functions, such as ``get_value()``.
+Also, you can access some useful top-level functions, such as :meth:`get_value() <SysMLElement.get_value>`.

 Sub-elements
 ~~~~~~~~~~~~

-The following code attaches all elements contained in ``ownedElement`` and ``_inheritedFeature``, which have names, to the container element.
+The following code attaches all elements contained in ``ownedElement`` and ``_inheritedFeature``,
+which have names, to the container element.

 .. code:: python